MicrosoftDocs/cpp-docs/docs/standard-library/list-class.md

  List reallocation occurs when a member function must insert or erase elements of the list.
 In all such cases, only iterators or references that point at erased portions of the controlled sequence become invalid.

- Include the STL standard header \<list> to define the [container](../standard-library/stl-containers.md) template class list and several supporting templates.
+ Include the C++ Standard Library standard header \<list> to define the [container](../standard-library/stl-containers.md) template class list and several supporting templates.

 ### Constructors